-The rooms play on scandi minimalism but with grand overtones, high ceilings and retro furniture.
-Hotel Diplomat is situated in the very centre of Stockholm, where you want to be overlooking the river, and is easy walking distance to the best bars and the Abba museum (which is really why you came).
+The rooms play on scandi minimalism but with grand overtones, sweeping ceilings and retro furniture.
+Hotel Diplomat is situated in the very centre of Stockholm and is easy walking distance to the best bars and the Abba museum (opt for a room overlooking the river).

-The rooms are reasonable for what the hotel has to offer and the spa can be exclusively booked so you can lean back and enjoy the sauna without feeling the need to befriend a fellow Brit in their bathers.
+The rooms are reasonable for what the hotel has to offer.
+What’s more, the spa can be exclusively booked so you can lean back and enjoy the sauna without feeling the need to befriend anyone in broken Swedish.

 Saturday: Stockholm’s Spirit Museum

 Located in Stockholm’s two remaining 18th century naval buildings on the island of Djurgården, the Spirit Museum looks at the Swedish people’s odd relationship with alcohol.
 Banned in their history several times because they couldn’t get enough of the stuff leading to depression and depravity, but then championed in so many areas for making parties and people far more interesting… it’s a fun way to be taken through Sweden’s history.
 What’s more there’s a bar/cafe after to test drive any ‘key learnings’.